TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 ``view.layoutRootPath``
 	This can be used to specify the root path for all fluid layouts in this extension.
-If nothing is specified, the path extensionName/Resources/Private/Layouts is used.
+If nothing is specified, the path :file:`extensionName/Resources/Private/Layouts` is used.
 All layouts that are necessary for this extension should reside in this folder.

 ``view.partialRootPath``
 	This can be used to specify the root path for all fluid partials in this extension.
-If nothing is specified, the path extensionName/Resources/Private/Partials is used.
+If nothing is specified, the path :file:`extensionName/Resources/Private/Partials` is used.
 All partials that are necessary for this extension should reside in this folder.

 ``view.templateRootPath``
 	This can be used to specify the root path for all fluid templates in this extension.
-If nothing is specified, the path extensionName/Resources/Private/Templates is used.
+If nothing is specified, the path :file:`extensionName/Resources/Private/Templates` is used.
 All layouts that are necessary for this extension should reside in this folder.
 	There is no fallback to the files that are delivered with an extension!
 	Therefore you need to copy all original templates to this folder before you set this TypoScript setting.

 ``_LOCAL_LANG``
 	Under this key you can modify localized strings for this extension.
-	If you specify for example plugin.tx_blogexample._LOCAL_LANG.default.read_more = More>> then the standard translation for the key read_more is overwritten by the string "More>>".
+	If you specify for example ``plugin.tx_blogexample._LOCAL_LANG.default.read_more = More>>`` then the standard translation for the key read_more is overwritten by the string *More>>*.

 Using Model View Controller
 ---------------------------